 According to NASA, no humans have ever had sex in space.
-But other animal species have been more active with their sexuality and reproductivity outside our atmosphere.
+But other animal species have been more active with their reproductivity outside our atmosphere.

 In an effort to better understand how reproduction works in the absence of gravity, Russia’s space agency launched five geckos into orbit in 2014 so that they could observe how the lizards had sex in space.
 Sadly, the geckos froze to death before they touched back down to Earth.